 Building your resume should start as early as possible, so why not start while in grade school?
 There are so many ways for teens to make money.

 Not only that, there are tons of jobs out there that can be a great addition to their resume.
-These jobs help build important life skills, you’ll also get the chance to travel, live abroad, and meet people from all around the world.
+These jobs help build important life skills, and you’ll also get the chance to travel, live abroad, and meet people from all around the world.

 Below are 7 ways teens can make money that will also build their resume.